|

 Inindi, Enende, Inande, Onandu, Onondo

-and Unundu.
-The stress in these names may be on any syllable.
+If stress is used in these names, it may be on any syllable.

 For those who want to there should be no problem whatsoever to find a